 Best time to visit: Early to mid-October

 Beginning in Athol and ending in Williamstown, this 69-mile scenic drive winds through beautiful landscapes and forests, past flowing rivers and into charming towns.
-Following The Mohawk Trail (route 2) into historic Greenfield, stop by the Rocky Mountain Park.
-Biking and walking trails provide a quiet place for reflection and the popular Poet’s Seat Tower rewards with views of the Connecticut River and Turners Falls.
+Following The Mohawk Trail (Route 2) into historic Greenfield, stop by the Rocky Mountain Park.
+Biking and walking trails provide a quiet place for reflection, and the popular Poet’s Seat Tower rewards with views of the Connecticut River and Turners Falls.

 A bit farther west, the town of Shelburne is home to the famous Bridge of Flowers, where in October the chrysanthemums are in full bloom.
 Then continuing into the rustic setting of Mohawk Trail State Forest, the drive cuts through over 6,000 acres of wilderness.
 Before reaching the next major town, North Adams, be sure to take a detour south towards Mount Greylock.
 At 3,491 feet, it overlooks the Green Mountains of Vermont and the Taconic Range, both blazing with New England fall foliage.

-More top foliage spots in Massachusetts: Take a bike ride on the Battle Road at Minute Man National Park to enjoy history in a serene fall setting.
+Take a bike ride on the Battle Road at Minute Man National Park to enjoy history in a serene fall setting.
 Or visit Walden Pond, made famous by Henry David Thoreau.
 In Boston, areas like the Public Garden and the Charles River Esplanade offer autumn color right in the heart of the city.
 Once a wealthy family estate, Maudslay State Park is another perfect place to go leaf peeping.
 And Appleton Farms in Hamilton and Ipswich is surrounded by bold and golden yellows.

 Duration: 1+ hours